adnanaga/back-to-work/README.md

 ## Idea

 I have a lot of trouble with procrastination and distracting myself with other tasks when im not working.
 However I noticed a pattern I usually listen to music when I'm working, specifically the Apple Music app on my Mac.
-I created this little node program that would read when it was playing music and if it wasn't playing music for 10 mins, it would call me and tell me to get back to workStackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**
+I created this little node program that would read when it was playing music and if it wasn't playing music for 10 mins, it would call me and tell me to get back to work!
 ## Server.js

 We look at the memory usage of the Music app by first grepping the output